anneliispoll/MealPickerFinal/README.md

 ## How to start
 Side notes:
 This project is built with using Maven.
+Clone the repo form GitHub to IntelliJ (or similar application).
 It also uses MySQL as database server.
+You should create a new MYSQL database and add it's name, your username and password to connect with the database.
+This can be done under the resources-> application.properties file.
+SQL querys are also added to this repo.
+SQL queries to create _user table to store user information and MealPicker Database queries to create default database with some test data.

 Clone the project and open it from your